InnuendoPi/Brautomat32/docs/en/Platine/Aufbau-der-Platine2.md

-# Assembly of the circuit board version 2 for ESP8266/ESP32
+# Assembly of the circuit board version 2

 This short guide describes the construction of the board.
 The board assembly is not demanding.
 This short description is intended as an aid for the inexperienced hobbyist and is of course not aimed at experienced electrical engineers.
 Information on soldering, suitable soldering irons and solder can be found on youtube or similar channels.